amir20/phantomjs-node/README.md

 });
 ```

+### `phantom#exit`

+Sends an exit call to phantomjs process.

-Make sure to call `#exit()` on the phantom instance to kill the phantomjs process.
+Make sure to call it on the phantom instance to kill the phantomjs process.
 Otherwise, the process will never exit.

+### `phantom#kill`

+Kills the underlying phantomjs process (by sending `SIGKILL` to it).

+It may be a good idea to register handlers to `SIGTERM` and `SIGINT` signals with `#kill()`.

+However, be aware that phantomjs process will get detached (and thus won't exit) if node process that spawned it receives `SIGKILL`!

 ## `page` object API